Handbook on Inequality and Social Capital

 5 Approaches to the measurement of individual social capital in general

-social surveys and structure 51
+social surveys 51

 Christof Wolf, Marlène Sapin, and Dominique Joye